jasp-escience/jaspBmi/README.md

-# jaspModuleTemplate
+# jaspBmi

-This template repository is a starting point for developing a new module for JASP.
-It contains the necessary files and structure, plus a numbers of examples to get started.
+Jasp module for interacting with a remote model running the basic model interface (BMI) with [remotebmi](https://github.com/eWaterCycle/remotebmi).

 ## How to use this repository